What is an XML Sitemap and Why Should You Have One?

 Getting to Know the Reasons & Benefits Behind an XML Sitemap

-XML Sitemaps are something that have rapidly gained the attention of marketers over the last few years, you have probably heard of them.
-Especially if you have your own website, it’s likely that you have been advised to implement an XML Sitemap into your website’s structure, but why?
+XML Sitemaps are something that have rapidly gained the attention of marketers over the last few years; you have probably heard of them.
+Especially if you have your website, you have likely been advised to implement an XML Sitemap into your website’s structure, but why?
 And what even is it?
-We want to answer all these questions and more in today’s blog – we understand that the technical side of your website can be overwhelming, there are so many components and things that work together, it can be hard to keep track of them all.
+We want to answer all these questions and more in today’s blog – we understand that the technical side of your website can be overwhelming, some so many components and things working together, it can be hard to keep track of them all.
 So, let’s begin by talking about simply what an XML Sitemap is.
-An XML Sitemap is simply an outline to your websites most important pages to assist search engines such as Google in order to crawl your website and allows them to find important pages of your website even if your internal linking structure isn’t perfection.
+An XML Sitemap is simply an outline of your website’s most important pages to assist search engines such as Google to crawl your website and allows them to find important pages of your website even if your internal linking structure isn’t perfect.

 What is an XML Sitemap